Apologetics, Culture, etc.

 Siegfried H. Horn Museum and the Institute of Archaeology at Andrews University.

 Istanbul Archaeological Museum.
 Assyrian, Babylonian, Greek, Roman.
-Siloam tunnel inscription; Gezer calendar and boundary stone; Herodian temple warning, et al.
+Siloam tunnel inscription; Gezer calendar & boundary stone; Herodian temple warning, et al.

 James L. Kelso Bible Lands Museum.
 Located at Pittsburg [Pennsylvania]Theological Seminary.